Shiller explains why owner-occupied housing is a poor investment

 Most people when the consider buying real estate completely ignore these realities.
 When it’s owner-occupied, they pay the maintenance as a lifestyle expense and fail to realize this cost of ownership weighs against the returns on their property (renters don’t pay for big maintenance items).
 The quality of the structure deteriorates over time and becomes dated.
-The owner must replace the roof, refresh the landscaping, update the kitchens and baths.
+The owner must replace the roof (preferably with the help of a St Louis commercial roofer), refresh the landscaping, update the kitchens and baths.
 This big-ticket items are also ignored.
 Further, owners tend to over-improve their properties changing them to suit their tastes.
 Such improvements add far less in value than they cost.
 That isn’t to say all such improvements are foolish.
 People can consume whatever they choose, but it invalidates the investment reasoning they used to justify the purchase in the first place.

 So, new ones are better.”